yuhko-msft/microsoft-graph-docs/api-reference/v1.0/resources/clientcertificateauthentication.md

 Namespace: microsoft.graph

-A type derived from apiAuthenticationConfigurationBase that is used to represent a Pkcs12-based client certificate authentication.
-This is used to retrieve the public properties of uploaded certificates.
+A type derived from apiAuthenticationConfigurationBase which is used to represent Pkcs12 based client certificate authentication in "Get" and "List" operations.
+This type represents the public properties of uploaded certificates of an API connector.

 Inherits from [apiAuthenticationConfigurationBase](../resources/apiauthenticationconfigurationbase.md).